CyVerse-learning-materials/HTSeqQC_CyVerse_quickstart/index.rst

     * - `1_S1_L001_R2_001_Basedist.png`
       -  Nucleotide base content for raw and cleaned data (for right file)
     * - `Command.log`
-      -  Commands used for the HTSeqQC analysis
+      -  Commands used for the HTSQualC analysis

 Detailed statistics of quality control evaluations (`Statistics.txt`)